defold/doc/docs/en/manuals/camera.md

 ## Camera focus

-To activate the camera and have it feed its view and projection matrices, you send the component a `acquire_camera_focus` message:
+To activate the camera and have it feed its view and projection matrices, you send the component an `acquire_camera_focus` message:

 ```lua
 msg.post("#camera", "acquire_camera_focus")
 ```

-As soon as the camera component has camera focus, it will each frame send a `set_view_projection` message to the `@render` socket, i.e. to your render script:
+As soon as the camera component has camera focus, each frame it will send a `set_view_projection` message to the `@render` socket, i.e. to your render script:

 ```lua
 -- example.render_script